Antimicrobial Copper touch surfaces are a new weapon in the fight against healthcare-associated infections and the spread of antimicrobial resistance.

 Until recently, the environment was widely considered by healthcare practitioners to be a minor component of infection prevention and control, but published studies have now shown the efficacy of good regular cleaning, as well as terminal deep cleaning of vacated rooms, to reduce microbial bioburden in hospitals with a concomitant reporting of reduced infection rates.

-Copper is a powerful antimicrobial with rapid, broad-spectrum efficacy against bacteria, viruses and fungi.
+Research has show copper to be a powerful antimicrobial with rapid, broad-spectrum efficacy against bacteria, viruses and fungi.
 It shares this benefit with a range of copper alloys – such as brasses and bronzes – forming a family of materials collectively called ‘antimicrobial copper’.
 In hospital trials, antimicrobial copper surfaces have been found to harbour >80% less contamination than non-copper surfaces3.

 - Methicillin-resistant Staphylococcus aureus (MRSA)4,5